ilario/lime-build/README.md

     make T=ar71xx P=generic J=4

+Or, for routers with less of 4 MB of flash memory:

+    make T=ar71xx-mini P=basic J=4

 Where:

 * T indicates the target
 * P indicates the profile
-* J indicates the number of cores to use
+* J indicates the number of CPU cores to use

 Target makes reference to hardware architecture or a specific hardware device.